 This Spring Blossom crochet pink scarf is light and lacy; it will be a wonderful addition to any spring wardrobe!
-It also will make a beautiful gift.
-This pattern is also part of the collection Crochet Gift Ideas for Mother’s Day.
+It will make a beautiful gift for your mom, sister, or friend!

 The scarf is made in soft pink color using combinations of different stitches: single crochet, double crochet, and puff stitch.